-3. One certificate should do the trick.
+3. One certificate might do the trick for several races.

 Tip: Race organizations will often offer their own medical certificate on the race web site.
 But a standard certificate should do just fine – and then you can re-use it for other races (be sure to make extra copies!)

 Tip: If you use an asthma inhaler from time to time, for example, that’s not relevant for the purposes of the form.
 Your doctor should complete the information on the form, and not add additional information.

 5. Everybody Loves Their Own Form